Bernina Express scenic train

 - 1 November to 10 December: 20 CHF

 Additional bus route

 You can also take an additional Bernina Express bus between Tirano and Lugano.
 The bus rides through beautiful landscapes and past Lake Como.
-The same reservations costs apply for this bus.
+The following reservation costs apply:

 You can find more information about the Bernina Express on the official website.